Writers in the Schools 2013-2014

 Amy Minato is author of a memoir, Siesta Lane, published in 2009 and a poetry collection, The Wider Lens, published in 2004.
 Her poetry has appeared in Wilderness Magazine, Poetry East, Windfall, Cimarron Review, and The Oregonian Poetry Corner, and has been recognized with a 2003 Oregon Literary Arts Fellowship.
 She teaches creative writing independently and through Fishtrap, Breitenbush, Sitka, and Opal Creek.

 Mark Pomeroy grew up in northeast Portland.
 He has received an Oregon Literary Fellowship for fiction and a residency at Caldera Arts.
 His short stories, poems, and essays have appeared in Open Spaces, The Wordstock 10, Portland Magazine, The Oregonian, the Waco Tribune-Herald, and What Teaching Means: Stories from America’s Classrooms.
-A former classroom teacher, he holds an MA in English Education from Teachers College, Columbia University.
+A former classroom teacher, he holds an MA in English Education from Teachers College, Columbia University, where he was a Fellow in Teaching.
+He’s also an editor for Spoonwiz, a culinary website, www.spoonwiz.com.
 He lives with his family in northeast Portland, where he’s at work on a novel.

 Desmond Spann is on a mission to motivate and inspire positive changes in people’s lives while having a crapload of fun.
 Under the name DLUXTL (TL=The Light) he performs spoken word, plays keyboard with Hip-Hop fusion band Speaker Minds, emcees (rap), and produces.
 He has dedicated his life to creating more passionate people who express themselves freely.
 Desmond uses rap, poetry, and performance as vehicles to encourage students to be bold in finding their unique voice.